-In addition, with the completion of the IPO, we are obligated to make payments under the TRA we entered into with MLSH 1 and MLSH 2.
+In addition, with the completion of the IPO and subsequent exchanges of LLC Units, we are obligated to make payments under the TRA we entered into with MLSH 1 and MLSH 2.
 Although the actual amount and timing of any payments that we make under the TRA will vary, we expect that those payments will be significant.
 Any payments we make under the TRA will generally reduce the amount of overall cash flow that might have otherwise been available to us and, to the extent that we are unable to make payments under the TRA for any reason, the unpaid amount generally will be deferred and will accrue interest until paid by us.